ialbert/bio/doc/bio-data.md

     bio ncov --delete

 This command will only drop the JSON representation not the downloaded GenBank if exists.
-If you need to update the original data use the `--update` parameter.
+If you want to update the original data use the `--update` parameter.

 ### Update data (--update)

-To get the latest from NCBI update data:
+To force fetch to download again the data that you already have:

     bio NC_045512 --fetch --update

-Note that we can't update a renamed sequence, at that point the original accession number is lost.
-What we can do is fetch and update the accession number then rename all in one line like so:
+Note that you can't update a renamed sequence.
+At that point the original accession number is lost.
+You can however fetch, update and rename all in one go like so:

     bio NC_045512 --fetch --update --rename ncov --seqid ncov